LesleyLai/blog/src/pages/blog/temporaries/en.md

 The C++ Standard guarantees it to work.
 The Standard mandates that all temporary objects get destroyed as the last step of evaluating of the **full-expression** that contains the point where the temporaries were created[^1]. "full expression" means an expression that is not sub-expression of other expressions.

-A noteworthy exception of the rule is references, References can extend the lifetime of temporaries, but they will be a topic of another post.
+A noteworthy exception of the rule is references.
+References can extend the lifetime of temporaries, but they will be a topic of another post.

 [^1]: [cppreference: lifetime](https://en.cppreference.com/w/cpp/language/lifetime)